 • fine network of wrinkles.

-Do not forget that a broken lipid barrier can become a channel for the penetration of various bacteria into the skin.
-It causes skin irritation, as well as dermatitis, eczema, acne.
+Do not forget that a disturbed lipid barrier can become a channel for various bacteria to enter the skin.
+This causes skin irritation, as well as dermatitis, eczema, acne.

 The lipid layer of the skin can be destroyed for a number of reasons:

-1. Washing the face with low quality soap and hot water.
+1. Washing your face with poor quality soap and hot water.

 3. Frequent sudden changes in temperature.